When I look at this photo of President Obama in Selma, Alabama on March 7, 2015, I think I see something different from many.

 I was in Selma in 1965.
 And again, along with Obama in 2015.

-But beyond and behind the pageantry, I saw something else: protection; protection that was overwhelming, in all directions, and yet invisible to the public.
+But beyond and behind the pageantry in the photo, I saw something else: protection; protection that was overwhelming, in all directions, and yet invisible to the public.

 Let me explain.